docker/docs/content/manuals/subscription/details.md

 > [!IMPORTANT]
 >
 > As of December 10, 2024, Docker Core, Docker Build Cloud, and Docker Scout
-> subscription plans are no longer available and have been replaced by consolidated
+> subscription plans are no longer available and have been replaced by Docker subscription
 > plans that provide access to all tools.
 If you subscribed or renewed
 > your subscriptions before December 10, 2024, your legacy Docker
 > plans still apply to your account until you renew.
 For more details,